Dmitrii-Tomin/manual_transmission/README.md

 Contributions are welcome!
 If you have suggestions for improvements or have created additional parts, feel free to fork this repository and submit a pull request.
 Please ensure your contributions adhere to the existing design standards and documentation format.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ---

-We hope you enjoy building and using this 3D printed manual transmission model.
+I hope you enjoy building and using this 3D printed manual transmission model.
 Happy printing!